Nin7o/Nin7o.github.io/_pages/PPP.md

 The next step in my professional journey is my CV, and the people who I have talked to to precise the career I want to achieve in the future.
 I have had the chance to talk to an independant IOS developer, which gave me a more precise idea of what I aim to regarding my professional career.

+I also have here an example of a cover letter, made for an internship application to Amazon, Dublin.

 All of the informations regarding this are available on my ePortfolio, juste [here](https://nin7o.github.io/career-development).

 Last year, I have had the chance to travel to Japan for my first year internship.
 That travel was a amazing opportunity where I have been